-Last updated on April 28th, 2021 at 11:02 pm
+Last updated on April 13th, 2022 at 11:51 pm

 It may seem that people use the largest amount of water while taking a shower or bath or washing the dishes.
 However, you can’t forget about how much water just one toilet flush uses.

 How to Save Water With Your Toilet

 You can use a plastic bottle, put some rocks or sand inside, and fill it with water.
 When you put this bottle in your toilet tank, there will be less space that needs to fill with water after each flush.

 With this one little trick, you can save up to 10 gallons every day.
 However, you should be careful when installing the bottle – it mustn’t touch the toilet’s working parts.How to Save Water With Your Toilet: 4 Tips Click To Tweet